thybag/quick-spot/readme.md

 * `quickspot:select` - Fired whenever a result in quickspot is selected
 * `quickspot:result` - Fired whenever a quickspot displays some results
 * `quickspot:noresults` - Fired whenever a quickspot search finds no results.
 * `quickspot:resultsfound` - Fired whenever a quickspot search returns results.

+A few additional options can be accessed via setting certain attributes on the search data object.
+These can either be set within callbacks, or as part of the inital data set.

+* `qs_result_class` - When set, the classname stored in the value will be used on the rendered result's a element.